What is the ACC?

 - Have an emergency plan which may include a satellite phone and/or leaving a copy of the trip itinerary with a responsible person.

-- Print, in colour if possible, the Release form from the National ACC Website at http://www.alpineclubofcanada.ca/activities/waivers.html.
+- Print, in colour if possible, the Release form, found on this page: https://www.acccalgary.ca/documents-and-waivers/.
 Advise the trip participants that they’ll need to read & sign the waiver before the trip begins, and encourage them to read & understand it in advance.
 Take this to your carpool location (pen, clipboard and headlamp are handy).
 There is a spot for each participant to list their emergency contact.

 - Select a reasonable number of participants, ensuring that there are enough to both manage risk without creating an overly slow or hard to manage group.